 The runtime provides the infrastructure — memory, tools, scheduling, persistence.
 But the quality of the work depends on how you define the agent's role, what instructions you give it, which tools you enable, and how you review its output.
 A well-instructed agent in a basic chat tool can outperform a poorly instructed agent in a full runtime.

 Think of it like hiring someone.
-A good employee with a basic desk setup and clear directions will outperform a confused employee with the best tools in the building.
+A good employee with a basic desk setup and clear directions outperforms a confused employee with the best tools in the building.
 The environment matters, but the instructions matter more.

 Hermes gives you a better runtime.
-Making it produce better results is still your job — and later chapters in this guide will show you how.
+Making it produce better results is still your job — and later chapters will show you how.

 Hermes replaces the disposable chat session with a persistent agent runtime.
 It replaces prompt-only text generation with tool-using execution.
 It replaces "you copy the output and do the next step yourself" with "the agent carries out the next step and reports back."